Provable Robust Watermarking for AI-Generated Text: Experiment

 We use a watermark strength of $\delta = 2.0$ and a green list ratio of $\gamma = 0.5$.
 We also use different watermark keys $\ek$ for different models.
 Stronger watermarks can be achieved for shorter sequences for a smaller $\gamma$ and a larger $\delta$.
 From the two datasets, we generate 500 watermarked sentences and 500 un-watermarked sentences using three different models (GPT2-XL, OPT-1.3B, and LLaMA-7B).
 We label them as ``watermarked'' and ``un-watermarked'' respectively.
 We also have corresponding human-written text for each prompt, referred to as "human".
 All sentences are cropped to a length of 200 tokens. $z$-scores are calculated for hypothesis testing as shown in Algorithm \ref{alg:detect} between different sentence groups.
 The results (Figure \ref{fig:z_ppl}a) indicate a clear distinction between watermarked and non-watermarked text.
 A default threshold of $z$-score $=6.0$ can be used to determine if a text is watermarked.
 For a fair comparison with \cite{kirchenbauer2023watermark}, we also set $\delta = 2.0$ and $\gamma = 0.5$ for their method.

 Figure \ref{fig:z_ppl}b demonstrates the text perplexity of human, un-watermarked machine-generated, and two watermarking-generated texts, evaluated on the OpenGen dataset.
 The perplexity of human text is significantly lower, likely due to the expertise contributed in the Wikipedia-based dataset used to train GPT3.
-We observe that the perplexity of the watermarked text is comparable to that of human-generated text, especially with the use of the largest model LLaMA-7B.
+We observe that

+the perplexity of the watermarked text is comparable to that of human-generated text, especially with the use of the largest model LLaMA-7B.
 This finding further supports the effectiveness of our method in preserving linguistic characteristics and coherence, ensuring seamless integration of watermarks without compromising overall text quality.
-One example of the prompt questions, human answers, and machine-generated answers can be found in Table \ref{tab:examples}.
+One example of the prompt questions and machine-generated answers can be found in Table \ref{tab:examples}.
+We also conduct human evaluations to assess text quality.
+We enlist crowd workers from Amazon Mechanical Turk (AMT) to evaluate the quality of both watermarked and unwatermarked texts.
+From the LLaMA-7B model on the OpenGen dataset, we select 100 watermarked and 100 unwatermarked texts, anonymize the sentences, and ask workers to rate the quality on a scale of 1 (poor) to 5 (excellent).
+Each sentence undergoes two evaluations.
+The average score and standard deviation are computed and presented in Table \ref{tab:humaneval}.